-Elim Chan, the LSO's Assistant Conductor, won the Donatella Flick LSO Conducting Competition in December 2014.
-Ahead of the concert on Thursday, she spoke to Felicity Hindle about being a young conductor, working with the LSO and what she's looking forward to about the performance...
+Elim Chan won the Donatella Flick LSO Conducting Competition in December 2014.
+She spoke to Felicity Hindle about being a young conductor, working with the LSO and her memories of the competition.

 How did it feel standing on the podium and conducting in the final?